lit/lit-element/docs/_guide/templates.md

 To customize a component's render root, implement `createRenderRoot` and return the node you want the template to render into.

-For example, to render the template into the main DOM tree as your element's light DOM:
+For example, to render the template into the main DOM tree as your element's children:

 ```text
 <my-element>